Se7ven/silabs-firmware-builder/README.md

 * **EmberZNet NCP** = Zigbee NCP (Network Co-Processor) is used as a dedicated Zigbee Coordinator for Zigbee-only environments, for direct use with Zigbee2MQTT, Home Assistant's ZHA integration, other Zigpy based Zigbee Gateway implementations, or other Zigbee gateways/frameworks that support the EZSP (EmberZNet Serial Protocol) interface.
 * **OpenThread RCP** firmware (experimental) = This [Thread](https://en.wikipedia.org/wiki/Thread_(network_protocol)) RCP (Radio Co-Processor) is used directly as a dedicated Thread Border Router in Thread-only environments, used for [OpenThread Border Router add-on](https://github.com/home-assistant/addons/blob/master/openthread_border_router/DOCS.md) or wpantund.
-* **RCP Multi-PAN** (no longer recommended) = Multiprotocol firmware for concurrent communication over Zigbee and Thread via Home Assistant [SiliconLabs Multiprotocol add-on](https://github.com/home-assistant/addons/blob/master/silabs-multiprotocol/DOCS.md).
+* **RCP Multi-PAN** (experimental) = Multiprotocol firmware for concurrent communication over Zigbee and Thread via Home Assistant [SiliconLabs Multiprotocol add-on with EmberZNet protocol](https://github.com/Se7ven/silabs-multiprotocol-ember/blob/main/silabs-multiprotocol-ember/DOCS.md).

 **Note!** Beware that the RCP MultiPAN in multiprotocol mode is no longer recommended because running multi-protocol with multiple active networks on a single radio adapter has proven to not be stable when using Zigbee and Thread network protocols simultaneously on the same radio adapter, it also increases the complexity of software component dependencies needed, so if already using RCP Multi-PAN then it is highly recommended that you plan to migrate to separate dedicated radio adapters instead, (using Zigbee NCP and Thread RCP firmware respectively), even if using RCP MultiPAN on a single radio adapter dongle has been working fine for you so far.